Gets or sets the font size for the content in this element.

 <object FontSize="Double" .../>

-A non-negative value that specifies the desired font size, in pixels.
+A non-negative value specifying the desired font size in pixels.

 This property is read/write.
 The default value is 14.666.

-In Windows Presentation Foundation (WPF), the XAML values for FontSize can include a unit qualifier such as "pt" or "px".
-However, these unit qualifiers are not supported in Silverlight.
-You must specify a numeric value only, which is always interpreted as pixels.
-If you are importing XAML user interface definitions from WPF, you might have to adjust the FontSize attribute values to strip the unit qualifiers, or convert the units.
+Note that the font size units in WPF XAML can include a unit qualifier such as "pt" or "px".
+These unit qualifiers are not supported in Silverlight 1.0, you must use a numeric value only.
+If you are importing XAML UI definitions from WPF, you might need to adjust the FontSize attribute values to strip the unit qualifiers.

-The following XAML example shows how to use the FontSize property to define several text strings that are formatted differently.
+The following XAML example shows how to use the FontSize property to define several differently-formatted text strings.

 <!-- Display formatted text as Run objects within a TextBlock. --> <Canvas xmlns="http://schemas.microsoft.com/client/2007"> <TextBlock FontFamily="Arial" Width="400" Text="Sample text formatting runs"> <LineBreak/> <Run Foreground="Maroon" FontFamily="Courier New" FontSize="24">Courier New 24</Run> <LineBreak/> <Run Foreground="Teal" FontFamily="Times New Roman" FontSize="18" FontStyle="Italic">Times New Roman Italic 18</Run> <LineBreak/> <Run Foreground="SteelBlue" FontFamily="Verdana" FontSize="14" FontWeight="Bold">Verdana Bold 14</Run> </TextBlock> </Canvas>

 The following illustration shows the rendered formatted text from the previous XAML content example.